Pediatric Dental Care - Tooth Club for Kids

 Baby Root Canals (aka Pulpotomy or Pulpectomy)

-Baby root canals in Glendale, Arizona, involve treating decay within the tooth.
+Baby root canals involve treating decay within the tooth.
 If the material inside of the tooth, known as the dental pulp, is damaged, it will gradually decay.
-Our pediatric dentist, Dr. McKay Garrett, is skilled and gentle when removing the pulp, cleaning out the root canals, and packing the area with material that will help restore the tooth.
-To arrange your child’s consultation at Tooth Club For Kids, you may contact our team at 602-843-1275.
+Our dentist are skilled and gentle when removing the pulp, cleaning out the root canals, and packing the area with material that will help restore the tooth.

 Pediatric Dental Crowns (Stainless Steel or White Crowns)